- About SORO NC

 Business Reps must own, operate, or work in a business or own business property or residential income property within the Council boundaries.
 There are five Business Reps.

 Organization Reps must officially represent organized groups of stakeholders, including (but not limited to) non-profit, faith-based, or service organizations within the Council boundaries.
+It's helpful for candidates to provide a letter from the organization supporting your candidacy.
 We have four Organization Reps.

 School Reps have two different types.
 The first is someone who works at a school or represents an official school booster organization within the Council boundaries.
 That single seat has a four year term.
 The second School Rep is reserved for a student who attends school within our boundaries.
 Unlike our other seats, the Student School Rep is appointed by the Board to a one-year term, and must be between the ages of 15 and 18 at the time of the appointment.